 Our two keynotes are giants in their fields – one in tourism economics and social enterprise, while the other has an environmental/climate change background, an area that affects tourism deeply.
 They are world leaders, and we are thrilled that they are joining us for the TTRA conference in 2019.
 Both will be involved in panel/conversation sessions as well as presenting their Keynote addresses.

-He spent a year as Professor of Australian Studies at Harvard, and in 2002 became the first environmentalist to deliver The Australia Day address to the nation.
-In 2005 he was honoured as Australian Humanist of the Year and, in 2007, was named Australian of the Year.
+He spent a year as Professor of Australian Studies at Harvard, and, in 2002, became the first environmentalist to deliver The Australia Day address to the nation.
+In 2005, he was honored as Australian Humanist of the Year and, in 2007, was named Australian of the Year.

-In 2006 Tim Co-Founded the Copenhagen Climate Council, and chaired the organisation until 2010, advising governments and businesses on environmental policy.
-He is a member of the Wentworth Group of scientists, became Australia’s first chief climate commissioner in 2011 and in 2013 founded the Climate Council to continue communicating authoritative climate change information to the Australian public.
+In 2006, Tim Co-Founded the Copenhagen Climate Council, and chaired the organization until 2010, advising governments and businesses on environmental policy.
+He is a member of the Wentworth Group of scientists, became Australia’s first chief climate commissioner in 2011, and in 2013 founded the Climate Council to continue communicating authoritative climate change information to the Australian public.

-Join us at the 2019 TTRA International Conference in Melbourne while Tim questions how we can navigate the shifting sands of climate change in relation to tourism in the Pacific region and beyond, and the path that travel research can take.
+Join us at the 2019 TTRA International Conference in Melbourne where Tim will question how we can navigate the shifting sands of climate change in relation to tourism in the Pacific region and beyond, and the path that travel research can take.

 TTRA Lifetime Achievement winner, Professor Emerita at the University of Hawaii’s School of Travel Industry Management where she also served as Interim Dean for four years.